Optimal Computation in Anonymous Dynamic Networks: Introduction

+\mypar{Dynamic networks.} The study of theoretical and practical aspects of highly dynamic distributed systems has garnered significant attention in recent years~\cite{CFQS12,KO,MS18}.
+These systems involve a constantly changing network of computational devices called \emph{agents} (sometimes referred to as ``processes'' or ``processors'').
+Pairs of agents may send each other messages only through \emph{links} that appear or disappear unpredictably.
+This dynamicity is typical of modern real-world systems and is the result of technological innovations, such as the spread of mobile devices, software-defined networks, wirelesses sensor networks, wearable devices, smartphones, etc.

+\mypar{Connected networks.} There are several models of dynamicity~\cite{CFQS12}; a popular choice is the \emph{1-interval-connected} network model~\cite{KLO10, DW05}.
+Here, a fixed set of $n$ agents communicate through links forming a time-varying graph, i.e., a graph whose edge set changes at discrete time units called \emph{rounds} (thus, the system is synchronous); such a graph changes unpredictably, but is assumed to be connected at all times.

-\mypar{Disconnected networks.} In the dynamic setting, a common assumption is that the network is \emph{1-interval-connected}, i.e., connected at all rounds~\cite{KLO10, DW05}.
-However, this is not a suitable model for many real systems, due to the very nature of dynamic entities (think of p2p networks of smart devices moving unpredictably) or due to transient communication failures, which may compromise the network's connectivity.
-A weaker assumption is that the union of all the network's links across any $T$ consecutive rounds induces a connected graph on the processes~\cite{KM22,OT09}.
-We say that such a network is \emph{$T$-interval-disconnected}, and we call $T\geq 1$ its \emph{dynamic disconnectivity}.
+\mypar{Disconnected networks.} The 1-interval-connected network model may not be a suitable choice for many real systems, due to the very nature of dynamic entities (think of P2P networks of smart devices moving unpredictably) or due to transient communication failures, which may compromise the network's connectivity.
+A more realistic assumption is that the union of all the network's links across any $\tau$ consecutive rounds induces a connected graph on the agents~\cite{KM22,NOOT09,OT09}.
+We say that such a network is \emph{$\tau$-union-connected}, and the smallest such parameter $\tau\geq 1$ is called \emph{dynamic disconnectivity}.
+Another widely used parameter for dynamic networks is the \emph{dynamic diameter} $d$.
+The relationship between $\tau$ and $d$ is discussed at the end of \cref{ss:disc}.
+In particular, it is worth noting that every occurrence of the parameter $\tau$ in the running times of our algorithms can be safely replaced with $d$.
+Observe that 1-interval-connected networks can equivalently be characterized as 1-union-connected networks.
+We remark that non-trivial (terminating) computation requires some conditions on temporal connectivity to be met, as well as some a-priori knowledge by agents (refer to \cref{o:timeimposs,o:timeimposs2}).

-\mypar{Anonymous processes.} Several works have focused on processes with unique IDs, which allow for efficient algorithms for many different tasks~\cite{CFMS15,KLO11,KLO10,KOM11,MS18,DW05}.
-However, unique IDs may not be available due to operational limitations~\cite{DW05} or to protect user privacy: a famous example are COVID-19 tracking apps, where assigning temporary random IDs to users was not enough to eliminate privacy concerns.~\cite{SM20}.
-Systems where processes are indistinguishable are called \emph{anonymous}.
-The study of \emph{static} anonymous networks has a long history, as well~\cite{BV01,BV02,CDS06,CGM08,JMM12,FPP00,SUW15,YK88}.